EveryVoiceTTS/EveryVoice/readme.md

 ### Dependencies

-I recommend using Conda and Python 3.7.
+I recommend using Conda and Python 3.9.
 To do that, create a new environment:

 ```
-conda create --name SmallTeamSpeech python=3.7
+conda create --name SmallTeamSpeech python=3.9
 conda activate SmallTeamSpeech
 conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch
 ```

-You can then install the Python dependencies with pip or conda
+You can then install the rest of the Python dependencies with pip

 ```
 pip3 install -r requirements.txt